python-ldap/python-ldap/Doc/reference/ldap.rst

    Any additional keyword arguments are passed to ``LDAPObject``.
    It is also fine to instantiate a ``LDAPObject`` (or a subclass) directly.

+   The function additionally takes *bytes_mode* and *bytes_strictness* keyword arguments, which are deprecated and ignored.
+See :ref:`bytes_mode` for details.

    .. seealso::

       :rfc:`4516` - Lightweight Directory Access Protocol (LDAP): Uniform Resource Locator